JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Allow users to follow users from the following/followers pages #DONE
 - Fix following or not following for the 2 pages for all the users #DONE
 - Clicking outside the modal or clicking escape should close the edit profile modal #DONE
+- Pinned posts for each profile
+- Page for Liked posts

 ## Posts